Full list of Indian shooters selected for Tokyo 2020: Elavenil Valarivan picked for 10m air rifle

+Rifle shooter Elavenil Valarivan was on Sunday included in a 15-member Indian shooting contingent for the Tokyo Olympics while Manu Bhaker is slated to represent the country in three events.

+Bhaker will be fielded in both the women’s 25m pistol alongside the experienced Rahi Sarnobat and in her pet 10m air pistol event with Yashaswini Singh Deswal.
+She will partner Saurabh Chaudhary in the mixed team event, where they have had a stellar run at the World Cups.

-Rifle shooter Elavenil Valarivan was on Sunday included in a 15-member Indian shooting contingent for the Tokyo Olympics while pistol quota winner Chinki Yadav, who had claimed a gold in the Delhi World Cup last month, could only earn a reserve spot.
+Pistol quota winner Chinki Yadav, who had claimed a gold in the Delhi World Cup last month, could only earn a reserve spot.

 To deal with the uncertainty caused by the Covid-19 pandemic, the National Rifle Association of India named two reserves in each discipline where its shooters have won quota places for the Games.